While they last, federal solar tax benefits for commercial property can

-Even if you decide to sell your property, you will recover all of what was invested plus a good portion of the future profit of the system.
-All future electricity and incentives of the system are legally added into the equity of the house.
-So, your investment is safe even if you sell your property.
+Even if you decide to sell your property, you should recover all of what was invested plus a good portion of the future profits of the system.[i]
+All future electricity from the system can be added into the equity of the property.
+So, your investment is safe even if the property is sold.

 Business property you own

-- Residential or commercial rentals you may own, or
+Residential or commercial rentals you own, or

 How Commercial Solar Works